Wilkinson plc

-Wilkinson plc are a firm of chandelier manufacturers and repairers based in Kent.
+Wilkinson plc are a firm of chandelier manufacturers and repairers based in Kent, England.

 History

-The firm started as F. Wilkinson & Company in Stourbridge, where from 1922 to 1927 Frank Wilkinson (1897-1927) was the first to commercialise the acid method of glass polishing to replace polishing of cut-glass by hand.
-In addition, his brother Reginald Wilkinson (died 1986), developed the carborundum wheel method of cutting to replace the steel and sand method after he bought discarded worn carborundum wheels from a local bevelling firm.
+The firm started as F. Wilkinson & Company in Stourbridge.
+From 1922 to 1927, Frank Wilkinson (1897–1927) was the first to commercialise the acid method of glass polishing to replace polishing of cut-glass by hand.
+In addition, his brother, Reginald Wilkinson (died 1986), developed the carborundum wheel method of cutting to replace the steel and sand method after he bought discarded worn carborundum wheels from a local bevelling firm.
 The new method reduced breakages and made more sophisticated shapes such as scalloped tops commercially viable.

 The firm enjoys a royal warrant from Queen Elizabeth II.